enactjs/performance-tests/README.md

 Frames per second (FPS) measures video quality (how many images are displayed consecutively each second).
 We use it to measure component animation performance.
 FPS is read using the performance.now() method and Window.requestAnimationFrame() for the entire life span of the page.
 Just before the page is closed the average FPS is calculated.

-### FID

-First Input Delay (FID) measures "the time from when a user first interacts with a page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to begin processing event handlers in response to that interaction" (see https://web.dev/fid/).
-FID is calculated using the PerformanceObserver interface.
-Its observer() method specifies the set of entry types to observe (in this case first-input).
-The performance observer's callback function will be invoked when a performance entry is recorded for one of the specified entryTypes.

 ### INP

 Interaction to Next Paint (INP) is a web performance metric that measures how quickly a website updates or shows changes after a user interacts with it.
 It specifically captures the delay between when a user interacts with your site—like clicking a link, pressing a key on the keyboard, or tapping a button—and when they see a visual response (see https://web.dev/articles/inp).